Miabread/language-test/libary/core/optional.md

 An optional represents a value that may or not be present.

 It is either a `Some(T)` variant containing a present value or the `Nothing` variant representing the lack thereof.
-Optionals have many uses cases, including:
+Optionals have many use cases, including:

 - "Nullable" values
 - Conditionals